Kitiara/UOX3/src/uox3/content/archives/readme.txt

-This is where backups of the shared directory are stored
+This is where backups are stored